Supplement to Socrates

 The problem was to find a non-circular way to determine which dialogues were early.
 The only secure piece of information about the order of Plato's dialogues available from ancient times was that Republic was written before Laws; and that was not nearly enough information to support a full-fledged chronology of dates of composition, especially because so many dialogues were assumed to have been composed before Republic.
 Two important attempts to introduce appropriate criteria followed. (c1) Stylometrics (the measument of aspects of Plato's conscious and unconscious writing style) contributed hundreds of articles purporting to show which dialogues were early.

-- The real Socrates is the one who turns from the presocratic interest in nature to ethics, and has no theory of separate forms (based on Aristotle, Metaphysics 987b1-6).
+- The real Socrates is the one who turns from the presocratic interest in nature to ethics, and has no theory of separate forms (loosely based on Aristotle, Metaphysics 987b1-6).

-Apart from the problem of Aristotle's unreliable record as a historian of philosophy, the further difficulty arises that forms appear to be implicit even in the dialogues that, by all other criteria, would be considered early (e.g., Euthyphro, cf. Allen 1971).
+The difficulty arises that forms appear to be implicit even in the dialogues that, by all other criteria, would be considered early (e.g., Euthyphro, cf. Allen 1971).
 In addition, when specific ethical issues later came to be identified, the old difficulties of (c2) reappeared with respect to the views taken to be those of Socrates.
-Some scholars have been reluctant to concede that Socrates (unbeknownst to Aristotle) toyed with forms as a young man and that, even then, forms may not have been novel but a clever step that more than one philosopher took to overcome Parmenidean problems with motion and change (Parmenides 130b).
+Some scholars have been reluctant to concede that Socrates toyed with forms as a young man and that, even then, forms may not have been novel but a clever step that more than one philosopher took to overcome Parmenidean problems with motion and change (Parmenides 130b).